holepunchto/hyperswarm-dht-relay/README.md

 #### `Connection` (`7`)

+1.  `fixed32` The public key of the proxied peer
-1.  `fixed32` The public key of the peer
+1.  `fixed32` The public key of the remote peer
+1.  `buffer` The Noise handshake hash

 #### `Data` (`8`)

-1.  `fixed32` The public key of the sending peer
+1.  `fixed32` The public key of the remote peer
 2.  `buffer` The data sent

 #### `Flush` (`9`)